 Private Hire vehicles must not carry a roof sign and shall not be of a design or appearance that gives the impression that it may be a Hackney Carriage.
-Any signage a Private Hire vehicle must not include the words 'taxi' 'cab' 'hackney carriage' or 'hire' or any other spellings of these words eg 'Kab'

 No smoking signs must be displayed in the vehicle.

 7. Exemption from displaying a plate.